 However, the BYU study found the live virus was reduced by 90 percent on money cards at the 30-minute mark.
 The reduction rate was 99.6 percent after four hours and 99.96 percent after 24 hours.
 The virus was still detectable on the money cards 48 hours later, but Robison rang no alarm bells.

 “You just don’t get infected very often from fomites [inanimate objects that carry and spread disease and infectious agents] such as countertops, hard surfaces, and credit cards,” he says.
 “We found plenty of data to back up that that’s not how this virus is transmitted.
 It just doesn’t happen from this type of secondary transfer.”

 For example, imagine a person has the COVID virus on their hands, Robinson says.
 They touch a credit card, contaminate it with the virus and then give the card to you.
 After holding the card, you touch your eyes, which are entry points for the virus.
 You still won’t be infected.

 “There are diseases that are transmitted this way but COVID isn’t one of them,” says Robison.

 While the Imperial College London study found that the virus was present on frequently touched surfaces in the household, and contacts were 3.8 times more likely to have detectable virus on their hands and 1.7 times more likely to be infected, the researchers hesitated to draw conclusions.
 The study was very limited in scope.
 Since it was based on observational data, causation could not be proven.
 Household air wasn’t systematically sampled, so airborne transmission couldn’t be ruled out.

 COVID is in the air, not on financial instruments

-According to Robison, you are most likely to contact COVID from what is floating in the air, not living on your money or credit cards.
+According to Robison, you were and are most likely to contact COVID from what is floating in the air, not what’s living on your money or credit cards.
 “The particles and droplets hang around for hours after someone sneezes or coughs,” he says.
 “That’s how you can catch it.”